WaqasSaleem97/CC_F25/Lab_Tasks/Lab_3/Lab3.md

 ### 3. Managing Ignored and Tracked Files

 **Steps:**
-1. Create a new folder (e.g., `textfiles`) and add several files inside.
+1. Create a new folder (e.g., `DocFiles`) and add several files inside.
    - Screenshot as `Q3_folder_created.png`
 2. Commit and push the folder/files to GitHub.
    - Screenshot as `Q3_files_pushed.png`